Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 In the race, vehicles from these categories compete on the same course.
 The speed differences translate into even more complex and exciting race conditions.
 Cars compete fiercely to outstrip each other as they roar around the circuit, creating a compelling spectacle.
 The NISMO team develops and produces vehicles for both of these categories.
 The GT500 class vehicle, which the company staked its reputation on, is based on the GT-R.

 In 2013, the GT regulations became more aligned with those of the German Touring Car Masters (DTM) Series, which stimulated new mechanical and aerodynamic changes for the 2014 Nissan GT-R NISMO GT500.
-Simcenter™ STAR-CCM+™ software from product lifecycle management (PLM) specialist Siemens PLM software was used to develop it.
+Simcenter™ STAR-CCM+™ software from product lifecycle management (PLM) specialist Siemens Digital Industries software was used to develop it.

 Juggling wind tunnel tests and CFD In race car development, the traditional approach is to run wind tunnel tests on scale models, and visualize them with pressure measurements at specified points, smoke, tuft, particle image velocimetry (PIV) and other methods.